inkOfPixel/inkofpixel.com/_site/posts/sms-marketing.md

       ### SMS can give your e-commerce a higher perceived value

-      SMS can be expensive.
-A shop that is willing to invest money for sending personalized SMS is usually perceived as a more trustworthy activity.
+      SMS are more expensive than emails.
+A shop that is willing to invest money for sending personalized SMS is usually perceived as more trustworthy and willing to invest in their products.
-      Consumers are incentivized by perceived value, and SMS can definitely improve the perceived value of your store.
+      Consumers are incentivized by perceived value of a brand, and SMS can definitely improve the perceived value of your store.